Spaqin/spaq-in/src/posts/2024-traveling.md

 Don't need to take so much to enjoy a trip.
 Choosing better companions for traveling will give you more pleasure than gear.

+Hong Kong is choking.
+It's awful.
+I'd rather spend more time in poverty of Phillippines than go back, but then I had to.
+Gotta do more trips, reserve a weekend every month or two for a city break, and actually use its location to my advantage.

 Another camera experience helped me put into words...

 ## My rules of traveling with a fun camera